fpaupier/tensorflow-serving_sidecar/readme.md

 ----------

 ## Resources

-You may find useful information there
+Additional information you may find useful

 Google proposes a managed solution - _Google Cloud ML Engine_ - to serve your `saved_models.pb` models.